Expensify/App/workflow_tests/README.md

 - Install `Act` with `brew install act` and follow the documentation on [first Act run](https://github.com/nektos/act#first-act-run)
 - Set the environment variable `ACT_BINARY` to the path to your `Act` executable (`which act` if you're not sure what the path is)
 - You should be ready to run the tests now with `npm test -- --config=workflow_tests/jest.config.js`
+- You can pre-generate new mocks/assertions/test files for a given workflow by running `npm run workflow-test:generate <workflow_file>`

 ## File structure
 The testing framework file structure within the repository is as follows: